“9-11 shifted the way I viewed the world”

+REDSTONE ARSENAL, Ala. – The students graduating high school this year have no memory of a world that does not includes such words as al Qaeda, Taliban, jihad, ISIS, the war on terrorism, or the numbers 9-11 and what they represent: Sept.
+11, 2001, a day that changed the world.

-Just 13 months after the terrorist attacks on Sept.
-11, 2001, Joseph C. Peters, a senior operations analyst with the U.S. Army Space and Missile Defense Command’s 1st Space Brigade, enlists in the U.S. Army.
-He left for Basic Combat Training three days after his high school graduation in June 2003.
-(Courtesy photo)
+Joseph C. Peters, a senior operations analyst with the U.S. Army Space and Missile Defense Command’s 1st Space Brigade, was in 11th grade at Oil City Senior High School in Oil City, Pennsylvania, on 9-11 and remembers vividly the events unfolding that day.

+“We were sitting in Mr. Milikan’s English class listening to a lecture when Mr. LaVerde, my math teacher, entered our classroom all wide-eyed and told Mr. Milikan, ‘we’ve been attacked!
+Turn on the news!’”
+Peters said.
+“Mr. LaVerde had been my football coach a year prior and it was unsettling to see him like that.
+He was almost frantic.”

+Milikan turned on the classroom TV, and everyone began watching the live feed of the north tower of the World Trade Center burning.
+At 8:46 a.m.
+EDT, American Airlines Flight 11 had struck the tower between floors 93 and 99.
+At 9:03 a.m., United Flight 175 struck the south tower.

 |Date Taken: